 Prevents health insurers from charging more based on health status and gender.

 Requires most individuals to have health insurance beginning in 2014.

 Allows individuals who do not have access to coverage through work to purchase coverage through a health insurance exchange.

 Enables employees of small businesses to purchase insurance through a separate exchange.

-A collaboration of Anthem, Inc., Cancer and Careers, Pfizer, and Disability:IN.
+A collaboration of Cancer and Careers, Elevance Health, Disability:IN, and Pfizer.

 The information on this website was adapted in part from Cancer and Careers.